R-A-I-S-E/paul-chat/README.md

 ## Datastructure

+- the app is organised with the homepage in `./pages/index.vue`
+- Other routes are `./pages/help/index.vue`, `./pages/research/index.vue` and `./pages/about/index.vue`.
-the app is organised with the homepage in `./pages/index.vue` the api calls are made on the server in `./server/api/database.ts` and `./server/api/chat-with-functions.ts` ChatHistory, Header, the left Drawer and Logo have their own components in `./components/`
+- ChatHistory, Header, the left Drawer and Logo have their own components in `./components/`
+- there is a `./layouts/default.vue` that contains the `Header.vue`
+- the api calls are made on the server in `./server/api/database.ts` and `./server/api/chat-with-functions.ts`

+### Routing

+To enable the links in the `Header.vue` you need to uncomment the nuxt-links andd remove the buttons.

 ## TODO: